vadimkantorov/gittex/README.md

 # gittex

-A git-savvy LaTeX editor running in browser.
+A repo for building a git-savvy LaTeX editor running in browser.
 Workflow:

 1. Pull a git repo
-2. Edit files in browser
+2. Edit LaTeX files in browser
+3. Check a PDF preview
 3. Edit commit message
 4. Push back updates
 5. Publish the produced PDF as GitHub release